 This could be a single 100 watt solar panel, a small charge controller, and one or two batteries to store (a relatively insignificant amount of) power that’s sufficient to get an RVer through a weekend: powering the rig’s lights, water pump, and recharging devices such as laptops, phones, and tablets.

-With today’s topic, what we mean when we use the term “solar-powered RV” is a motorized RV that is completely powered by the sun, meaning that the RV itself is an electric vehicle so its engine runs on battery power and its battery is recharged using solar power.
+But that’s not what we’re talking about in this post!
+What we mean when we use the term “solar-powered RV” is a motorized RV that is completely powered by the sun, meaning that the RV itself is an electric vehicle, so its drivetrain runs on battery power, and its battery is recharged using solar power.

+In addition, everything inside the rig runs off the same battery(ies) and solar system as well.
 So, the sun (via the solar panels and charge controller) recharges the battery(ies) that run the rig’s appliances AND the RV itself!

 This would be a great option because we could travel as far as we wanted without worrying about getting to a charging station before our “EV RV” needs recharging!